Deepest Cuts for Benders Decomposition: Solution Methods for Structured Problems

-Once GPA converges, we obtain a sequence of dual solutions $\{({\pp}^{\ith},{\pi}^{\ith}_0)\}$, and by construction, each one of these solutions can be used for separating $(\hat{\yy},\hat{\eta})$ from $\epi$.
+As GPA iterates, we obtain a sequence of dual solutions, and by construction, each one of them can be used for separating $(\hat{\yy},\hat{\eta})$ from $\epi$ and guaranteeing convergence of BD.
 Note that the dual solution associated with the deepest cut might not be one of these solutions, but a convex combination of them.
 Therefore, one can choose to add one or more of the cuts produced by GPA to the BD master problem.
-Note that GPA guarantees convergence of the BD algorithm, even if we terminate GPA before converging to the true projection.
-This is because the cut obtained in the first iteration of this algorithm is the cut that one would produce using the classical BD algorithm.
+Figure~\ref{fig:gpa_bounds} in Appendix \ref{app:supplementary_figures} illustrates iterations of GPA and how GPA can replace a classical feasibility cut with a deep optimality cut.

-We remark that $\calC^{(0)}$ need not be initialized with an empty set, and the algorithm may benefit from initializing $\calC^{(0)}$ with a few simple constraints.
-For instance, one can use the cuts generated before (e.g., in separating master solutions in the previous iterations of BD) to initialize $\calC^{(0)}$.
-Also, in many cases the constraints that define $Y$ are also feasibility cuts.
-For instance, the non-negativity constraints $\yy\ge \vzero$ are necessary to ensure boundedness in DSP for facility location-type problems.
-Therefore, one can add such constraints to $\calC^{(0)}$ as well.
+\begin{remark} $\calC^{(0)}$ can be initialized with a few simple constraints such as box constraints or the constraints that define $Y$, which in many cases, also correspond to feasibility cuts. \end{remark} \begin{remark} Subproblem \eqref{gpa-projection} is an LP for $q\in\{1,\infty\}$ and a QP for $q>1$ and integer, which is expected to be easier than the corresponding separation problem when $\calC^\itt$ contains few constraints. \end{remark}